Gustavo-Feijo/gomonitortest/readme.md

 ## Setup

-Create a '.env' file in simmilar format to 'example.env', if needed, change the configurations (Should run fine without any changes).
+To run the application, create a '.env' file in similar format to 'example.env', if needed, change the configurations (Should run fine without any changes).

-Run `docker compose up --build`
+Run `docker compose up --build` and everything should be good to go.

+If running locally, use the Makefile, with the following options:

+- make run: Simply run the application, .env file must be correctly setted up and postgres service must be running.
+- make test: Run all tests, a .test.env file must be created in similar format to 'example.test.env'.
+- make test-cover: Run all tests and generate a coverage.out.